 A Southern Stingray cruises by as the sun rises in the background.

-Diver explores the a healthy reef off Grand Cayman.
+A diver explores the healthy reefs off the East End of Grand Cayman.

 The Grey Reef Shark is the big daddy of the reef.
 The biggest of the reef sharks, they are at the apex of the food chain and, appropriately, they swim around like a boss.
 I love their shape and was surprised to find they have a beautiful bronze colour to them once you splash a bit of light on their bodies!